Patti Bao

 with David Hoffman, Liz Gerber, Darren Gergle

 Group brainstorming is a common practice in organizations that often suffers from a lack of focus and unreliable production of quality ideas.
 While many creativity support tools have been built to support events during a brainstorm, we introduce a tool to encourage small amounts of individual preparation just prior to a brainstorm.
 The results of this preparation are then revealed and visualized to the entire group.
-We are currently refining the tool and will be presenting preliminary findings at CHI 2010.
+Early tests suggest that prompting individuals to think about the upcoming brainstorm, however briefly, may help groups to focus and ideate more efficiently.

 Large displays and language use